Operating System-Level Virtualization

 The leaders (HP, VMware, RedHat and Microsoft) are working on another solution to mixing virtual machine and containers.
 They have introduced Cloud Native platforms.
 Microsoft has introduced Hyper-V containers and VMware has introduced Photon and vSphere Integrated Container on this regard.

-I’m studying about these platform and I want to share some information about them on the next post.
+I’m studying about these platforms, and I want to share some information about them on the next post.